The gruesome treatments and macabre practices of Aztec medicine

-In the center of Mesoamerica, the Aztec Empire thrived from the 14th to the 16th century.
-Known for their impressive architectural feats and warrior society, the Aztecs also practiced a form of medicine that blurred the line between the spiritual and the practical.
+In the centre of Mesoamerica, the Aztec Empire thrived from the 14th to the 16th century.
+The Aztecs were known for their impressive building achievements and warrior society, and they also practiced a form of medicine that blurred the line between the spiritual and the practical.

-They had an extensive knowledge of botany and anatomy, which they used to concoct potent remedies which healed a wide range of sicknesses among the Aztec people.
+They had an extensive knowledge of botany and anatomy, which they used to make effective remedies which healed a wide range of sicknesses among the Aztec people.

-However, medical practitioners also combined bloodletting rituals, herbal concoctions, and painful bone-setting in ways that would terrify modern people.
+However, medical practitioners also combined bloodletting rituals with herbal concoctions, and they used painful bone-setting in ways that would terrify modern people.

 The Aztec civilization has become famous for its horrific practice of human sacrifice and its many unusual gods.
 To many, this culture was extremely religious in ways we find hard to comprehend.